hellosign/hellosign-dotnet-sdk/docs/TemplateApi.md

 # **TemplateFiles**
 > FileResponse TemplateFiles (string templateId, string? fileType = null, bool? getUrl = null, bool? getDataUri = null)

-Get Template Files
+Get Template File

 Obtain a copy of the current documents specified by the `template_id` parameter.
-Returns a PDF or ZIP file, or if `get_url` is set, a JSON object with a url to the file (PDFs only).
-If `get_data_uri` is set, a JSON object with a `data_uri` representing the base64 encoded file (PDFs only) is returned.
+Returns a PDF or ZIP file.
 If the files are currently being prepared, a status code of `409` will be returned instead.
 In this case please wait for the `template_created` callback event.

 ### Example
 ```csharp